pcolt/iots-full-stack/README.md

 A project to experiment with IoTs, data handling and web apps.
 This project gets inspiration from [Fybra - Indoor air quality](https://fybra.co/).

-- ✅ step 1: an Arduino with analog photoresistor converts data to digital, which is sent serially through usb to a Raspberry which (optionally sends the data via MQTT pub/sub protocoll to an other Raspberry who acts as broker who then) sends the data to Influxdata cloud database
+- ✅ step 1: an [Arduino](/Arduino/) with analog photoresistor converts data to digital, which is sent serially through usb to a [Raspberry](/Raspberry/) which (optionally sends the data via MQTT pub/sub protocoll to an other Raspberry who acts as broker who then) sends the data to Influxdata cloud database
-- step 2: add a backend Node.js that queries the data from db, the data can be served as REST api or as single-page web application (experiment with Google Cloud Functions)
+- 🏗️ step 2: [backend](/Backend/) in Node.js that queries the data from InfluxDb, the data is served as REST api or as single-page web application (experiment with Google Cloud Functions)
 - step 3: add React Native mobile app
+- step 4: change/add sensor to CO2
+- step 5: experiment with AI

 # 📚 Working notes